 The succulents from this family are commonly known as poisonous succulents.
-The white sap in the leaf seeps out once it’s picked, direct contact can irritate the skin.
-Rashes, itching, redness on the skin are some of the common symptoms.
-When ingested, it causes irritation in mouth and stomach, which cause cats to vomit.
+The white sap in the leaf seeps out once it’s picked; direct contact can irritate the skin.
+Rashes, itching, and redness on the skin are some of the common symptoms.

-Caveat: Not only the cats the sap of Euphorbia species is also toxic to humans.
+Note: Not only the cats, the sap of Euphorbia species is also toxic to humans.
 If entered into the eyes, it can cause serious medical consequences.
 Always be extra careful when working with plants like pencil cactus and crown of thorns.
 For more information, read this scientific article.

 4. Chinese Jade

-As per ASPCA, this plant is toxic to both the cats and dogs.
-Its ingestion causes Nausea, vomiting, retching, and stomach upset.
+As per ASPCA, this plant is toxic to both cats and dogs.
+Its ingestion causes nausea, vomiting, retching, and stomach upset.

-The famous low maintenance jade plant can be toxic to cats.
-Vomiting, depression, and incoordination are some of the signs your cats might show if it has ingested it.
+The famous low-maintenance jade plant can be toxic to cats.
+Vomiting, depression, and incoordination are some of the signs your cat might show if it has ingested it.

 Although the ill effects may subside with time, still the affected cat might fall off while climbing or do something stupid.
 So keep a close watch on them in the first 24 hours.